panzerdp/dmitripavlutin.com/content/posts/153-covariance-contravariance/index.md

 // @include: log-username
 ```

 This function accepts arguments of type `User`, `Admin`, and instances of any other subtypes of `User` you might create later.
-Because of that `logUsername()` is more reusable and less bothered with details:
+That makes `logUsername()` more reusable and less bothered with details:

 ```ts twoslash
 // @include: user